 I got my period after having sex.
 Is there a chance I could be pregnant?

-- Is a lighter colour.
+- It’s a lighter colour

 What are the early signs of pregnancy?

-- sore breasts
+- Sore breasts

-- stronger sense of smell
+- Strong sense of smell

-- more sensitive stomach
+- Sensitive stomach

-- needing to pee more often
+- Needing to pee often

 Where can I get a pregnancy test?